In-Vivo-Group/NHANES-GCP/infra/README.md

 When the process is completed successfully, you will see the following in your Cloud Shell:
 ![Screenshot 2024-01-05 at 2 11 25 PM](https://github.com/In-Vivo-Group/NHANES-GPT/assets/8191939/c1b20717-e7fc-4509-a1c0-2ca59b53476b)

-### If you encounter any permissions errors on `npm run deploy`, just wait five minutes and run it again
+#### NOTE: If you encounter any permissions errors on `npm run deploy`, just wait five minutes and run it again

 Example errors you may encounter are below.
 We are working to minimize the occurrence of these errors, but that is not always possible.
 Just wait 5 minutes and run `npm run deploy` again.
 ![Screenshot 2024-01-05 at 2 37 49 PM](https://github.com/In-Vivo-Group/NHANES-GPT/assets/8191939/7fb2874e-4472-4ed0-8a8e-18dd37234922)
 ![Screenshot 2024-01-05 at 2 38 01 PM](https://github.com/In-Vivo-Group/NHANES-GPT/assets/8191939/08440bd8-f3c4-40f1-9a29-f2f5636f0085)

-### Confirm that the virtual machine (VM) that is building the datasets is running
+### 7. Confirm that the virtual machine (VM) that is building the datasets is running

 Navigate to [Google Cloud Compute Instances](https://console.cloud.google.com/compute/instances) and confirm that the `p1-nhanes-compute-instance` is running.

-### Wait 7 hours, then navigate to BigQuery and confirm that the datasets are present
+### 8. Wait 7 hours, then navigate to BigQuery and confirm that the datasets are present

 Navigate to [BigQuery](https://console.cloud.google.com/bigquery) and look at the datasets avaiable for your project.
 You should see `nhanes` and `dbt`.

 ![Screenshot 2024-01-05 at 2 42 39 PM](https://github.com/In-Vivo-Group/NHANES-GPT/assets/8191939/855a74af-15dc-4187-b5f5-22d45b6a119e)

 You may need to hit the arrow on your project name to view them.

-### Wait at least 10 hours, then confirm that your VM has stopped running.
+### 9. Wait at least 10 hours, then confirm that your VM has stopped running.

 We have sought to ensure, in as many ways as we can, that the VM shuts down automatically, but it is best to confirm directly to avoid any unwanted costs.